Data Structures

 Jump Stack

 Another last-in;first-out data structure, similar to the op stack.
 The jump stack keeps track of return and destination addresses.
-It changes only when control follows a call or return instruction.
-Furthermore, executing instruction recurse requires a non-empty jump stack.
+It changes only when control follows a call or return instruction, and might change through the recurse_or_return instruction.
+Furthermore, executing instructions return, recurse, and recurse_or_return require a non-empty jump stack.

 1